leanghoun/leanghoun.github.io/docs/collections/3d-printing/voron-trident.md

 1. Finally, push the files - `git push -u origin main`

 ### MainSail Macro Button to Auto Commit Changes to GitHub
-By adding one python file and a script file, it's possible to create a MainSail dashboard button to autocommit all changes in klipper_configs/ to the GitHub repository.
+By adding one python file and one script file, it's possible to create a MainSail dashboard macro to autocommit all changes in klipper_configs/ to the GitHub repository.
 [Instructions here](https://github.com/th33xitus/kiauh/wiki/How-to-autocommit-config-changes-to-github%3F).

 ### Git Reference for Terminal
 - `git status` - Checks status of local repository.